peteraba/opulence-project-mysql/README.md

-# opulence-project-postgres
+# opulence-project-mysql

-This only serves as a test project for testing [opulence/Opulence](https://github.com/opulencephp/Opulence) changes with PostgreSQL.
+This only serves as a test project for testing [opulence/Opulence](https://github.com/opulencephp/Opulence) changes with MySQL.
 It is based on [opulence/Project](https://github.com/opulencephp/Project), but provides a few (useless) migrations and a docker-compose file.

 ### To test [PR #122](https://github.com/opulencephp/Opulence/pull/122) (Primary key for migrations)